How to use LinkedIn for YOUR career

 • Make a commitment to connecting and engaging with others

-• How can you make it enjoyable and fun too?
+• How can you make it fun, too?

 • Avoid the moaners!